gbv/validation-server/README.md

   - Supports `draft-04`, `draft-06`, and `draft-07`
   - Supports format keywords from <https://github.com/ajv-validator/ajv-formats> and <https://github.com/luzlab/ajv-formats-draft2019>

+- XML Schema (`xsd`)
+  - Requires `xmllint` executable to be installed.

 - Regular Expressions (`regexp`)
   - Supports ECMAScript variant with Unicode flag enabled automatically and flags other than `i`, `m`, `s` ignored.
   - Can be given as plain pattern or in form `/${pattern}/${flags}`

-- XML Schema (`xsd`)
-  - Requires xmllint executable to be installed.
+### Locator Languages

+Locator languages such as XPath and JSON Pointer are used to reference parts of a document.
+Validation server supports the following languages to locate [validation errors](#validation-errors) and/or to select which parts of a document to validate:

+- [JSON Pointer](https://datatracker.ietf.org/doc/html/rfc6901) (`jsonpointer`) for error locations in JSON documents

+- Line & Column (`linecol`) for error locations in documents: e.g. `3:7` for line 3 column 7

+- Character position (`rfc5147`) for error locations given by character position as defined in [RFC 5147](https://datatracker.ietf.org/doc/html/rfc5147): e.g. `char=23`

+- JSONPath (`jsonpath`) limited to value `$.*` to select to validate elements of a JSON array

 ### See Also